Johanna G. Nešlehová

-Johanna G. Nešlehová is a Czech mathematical statistician who works in Canada at McGill University as a professor in the department of mathematics and statistics.
+Johanna G. Nešlehová (born July 26, 1977) is a Czech mathematical statistician who works in Canada at McGill University as a professor in the department of mathematics and statistics.
 Her research interests include copulas, extreme value theory, multivariate statistics, and operational risk.

 Education and career

 Nešlehová is originally from Prague, the daughter of painter Pavel Nešleha and art historian Mahulena Nešlehová.
 She studied at the Charles University, the University of Hamburg, and the University of Oldenburg, earning a degree (vordiplom) from University of Hamburg in 1999, a master's degree (diplom) from the University of Hamburg in 2000, and a doctorate from the University of Oldenburg in 2004.
 Her dissertation, Dependence of Non-continuous Random Variables, was supervised by Dietmar Pfeifer.

 After working as a postdoctoral researcher and Heinz Hopf Lecturer at ETH Zürich, she joined the McGill University faculty in 2009.
 Since October 2022 she is also a professor at WU Vienna University of Economics and Business.